Impact

 01 —The Problem

-People need a lightweight, quick way to respond to messages — but even reactions, the simplest form of reply, were being underused.
-The entry point required long-pressing a message, an industry-standard gesture that many users either didn't know about or didn't reach for instinctively.
+People need a lightweight, quick way to respond to messages.
+Reactions are the simplest form of reply; however, the entry point required long-pressing a message.

 The Quick-React tray — six default reactions plus a customizable slot